 "Furthermore, in Jefferson's view, people are able to be upright, moral servants of society because all have been granted a common moral sense, a conscience, that guides them to know what is good, even if their religious opinions differ in other respects.
 For Jefferson, a common moral conscience among all people meant that only the truths common to all religions were important. . . .

 "Probably the most important consequence of this religion of public morality was its victorious power over orthodox, evangelical Christianity in the public arena.
-It lead to the establishing of a civil religion in the United States as both America and the public faith matured. . . ."
-(James W. Skillen, "The Religion of the Founding Feathers," sidebar in Mark A. Noll, Nathan O. Hatch, George M. Marsden, David F. Wells, and John D. Woodbridge [editors], Eerdmans' Handbook to Christianity in America [Grand Rapids, MI: William B. Eerdmans Publishing Company, 1983], pp. 135-137)
+It lead to the establishing of a civil religion in the United States as both America and the public faith matured. . . ." -- James W. Skillen, "The Religion of the Founding Fathers," sidebar in Mark A. Noll (editor), Nathan O. Hatch (editor), George M. Marsden (editor), David F. Wells (editor), and John D. Woodbridge (editor), Eerdmans' Handbook to Christianity in America [Grand Rapids, MI: William B. Eerdmans Publishing Company, 1983], pp. 135-137

 In contrast, the Covenanting principles teach that religion is not morality.
 Religion is first covenanting, in keeping with the first table of the Ten Commandments.
 Morality then follows as a consequence of covenanting.

-In this work Rev. Craighead states "to the Calvinistic system of principles, and the Presbyterian form of government, this nation [the United States] is largely indebted for its civil independence and republican polity.
+In this work Rev. Craighead states "to the Calvinistic system of principles, and the Presbyterian form of government, this nation [the United States], is largely indebted for its civil independence and republican polity.
 John Calvin and John Knox are the real founders of American liberties.
-Their teachings, plainly deducible from the Word of God, were disseminated by the persecuted remnant of the Church of Scotland, and were generally incorporated in the structure of American independence."
-(Alexander Craighead, Renewal of the Covenants, National and Solemn League; A Confession of Sins; An Engagement to Duties; and a Testimony; as they were Carried on at Middle Octorara in Pennsylvania, November 11, 1743, [Cerlox Bound Photocopy Series.
-Edmonton, AB, Canada: Still Waters Revival Books])
+Their teachings, plainly deducible from the Word of God, were disseminated by the persecuted remnant of the Church of Scotland, and were generally incorporated in the structure of American independence." -- Alexander Craighead, Renewal of the Covenants, National and Solemn League; A Confession of Sins; An Engagement to Duties; and a Testimony; as they were Carried on at Middle Octorara in Pennsylvania, November 11, 1743.
+Available on the Puritan Hard Drive.
+Available on Reformation Bookshelf CD #27.

 W.M.
 Glasgow states, "Being thoroughly imbued, however, with the principles of Scotch Covenanting, Mr. Craighead taught them to his people around Charlotte.
-They in turn formulated them into the First Declaration of Independence [Mecklenburg Declaration], emitted at Charlotte, NC, May, 1775."
-(W.M.
-Glasgow in the Introduction to Alexander Craighead, Renewal of the Covenants, National and Solemn League; A Confession of Sins; An Engagement to Duties; and a Testimony; as they were Carried on at Middle Octorara in Pennsylvania, November 11, 1743, [Cerlox Bound Photocopy Series.
-Edmonton, AB, Canada: Still Waters Revival Books])
+They in turn formulated them into the First Declaration of Independence [Mecklenburg Declaration], emitted at Charlotte, NC, May, 1775." -- W.M.
+Glasgow in the Introduction to Alexander Craighead, Renewal of the Covenants, National and Solemn League; A Confession of Sins; An Engagement to Duties; and a Testimony; as they were Carried on at Middle Octorara in Pennsylvania, November 11, 1743.
+Available on the Puritan Hard Drive.
+Available on Reformation Bookshelf CD #27.

 In 1755 Rev. Craighead moved to Mecklenburg County, North Carolina.